Haddonfield Adrenaline 5k (19:26)

-I’m biased by RunningCo.
-Always does a great job putting the race together and it’s always a lot of fun.
+I’m biased by RunningCo. of Haddonfield always does a great job putting the race together and it’s always a lot of fun.
 Anyway, after an exhausting and busy week, I wasn’t sure what to expect.
 I knew I wouldn’t be running 18:29 like last year, but I was hoping to be faster than the last 5k I ran.

 I warmed up a few miles and got to the start line around 10 minutes early.
-Since I knew quite a few people there, (I would think about 1/3rd), I talked and caught up with several people.
+Since I knew quite a few people there, (I would think about 1/3rd of all race participants), I talked and caught up with several people.
 Before I knew it, we were off.
+The Haddonfield Adrenaline 5k Race starts in front of Haddonfield High School.

-The first mile was crowded.
-It was hard to get any rhythm.
-We ran straight into a headwind.
-It was one of the windier days and so we were just running into a headwind down Kings Highway.
-I saw my co-workers and friends in front of the store which is always motivating.
+The first mile was crowded and it was hard to get any rhythm.
+It was one of the windier days, and so we were running into a headwind down Kings Highway.
+I saw my co-workers and friends in front of the store, which is always motivating.

 The last mile went straight back Kings Highway and headed towards the finish.
-It’s flat and fast, and this year with the tailwind it was even faster.
+The finish of the Haddonfield Adrenaline Run is flat and fast, and this year with the tailwind it was even faster.
 (A perk of the headwind going out).
 If I were to guess, my bet is my last mile was somewhere around 6:0X because of the tailwind.
-With the long stretch, you can see the finish line for over a half mile away.
+With the long stretch, you can see the finish line for over a half-mile away.
+That’s always challenging.

-I saw the clock go over 19 and I knew somewhere where I was speed wise.
+I saw the clock go over 19 and I knew somewhere where I was speed-wise.
 I had no clue until that point.
 I powered as much as I could and crossed in 19:26.
-I’m happy with my effort for where I am, fitness wise.
+I’m happy with my effort for where I am fitness-wise.
 It’s always tough not to compare yourself to a faster year, but it’s my fastest 5k in several months so I can’t complain about that.
+If you are ever looking for a flat, fast, competitive 5k, the Haddonfield Adrenaline Run 5k is a great local race.

 Finally, have you subscribed to the LOLZletter?
 It’s a free newsletter that comes out each Monday.
 In the newsletter, I share running industry trends and things relevant to the sport.